gitkraken/vscode-gitlens/README.md

 - Adds a `Toggle Git Code Lens` command (`gitlens.toggleCodeLens`) with a shortcut of `shift+alt+b` to toggle the code lens on and off

-### Powerful Comparison Tools

-- Effortlessly navigate between comparisons via the `alt+,` and `alt+.` shortcut keys to go back and forth through a file's revisions

-- Provides easy access to the following comparison commands via the `Command Palette` as well as in context via the many provided quick pick menus

-- Adds a `Compare Directory with Branch...` command (`gitlens.diffDirectory`) to open the configured Git difftool to compare directories between branches

-- Adds a `Compare File with Branch...` command (`gitlens.diffWithBranch`) to compare the active file with the same file on the selected branch

-- Adds a `Compare File with Next Revision` command (`gitlens.diffWithNext`) with a shortcut of `alt+.` to compare the active file/diff with the next commit revision

-- Adds a `Compare File with Previous Revision` command (`gitlens.diffWithPrevious`) with a shortcut of `alt+,` to compare the active file/diff with the previous commit revision

-- Adds a `Compare Line Revision with Previous` command (`gitlens.diffLineWithPrevious`) with a shortcut of `shift+alt+,` to compare the active file/diff with the previous line commit revision

-- Adds a `Compare File with Revision...` command (`gitlens.diffWithRevision`) to compare the active file with the selected revision of the same file

-- Adds a `Compare File with Working Revision` command (`gitlens.diffWithWorking`) with a shortcut of `shift+alt+w` to compare the most recent commit revision of the active file/diff with the working tree

-- Adds a `Compare Line Revision with Working` command (`gitlens.diffLineWithWorking`) with a shortcut of `alt+w` to compare the commit revision of the active line with the working tree

 ### Navigate and Explore

 - Adds a [customizable](#gitlens-custom-view-settings) `GitLens` view to the Explorer activity